2019 New South Wales state election: Sunday editions

 The Sunday newspapers both endorsed the Liberal/National Party Coalition over the Labor Party.

 The Sun-Herald described Berejiklian's Coalition Government as "solid and safe custodians, and—despite eight years in power and two relatively orderly leadership transitions—there is no particular sense that the Coalition has worn out its welcome".
 While highlighting her strengths in infrastructure and economic management, it warned that "the electorate tends to respond to a leader who can articulate a more uplifting vision".
 It contrasted this against Daley, where "questions linger over whether he and his team are ready to govern, partly because of how recently he was thrust into the job, partly because of past connections to tainted figures in the last Labor government and partly of his own making".

 The Sunday Telegraph pointed out that despite having commenced many large scale infrastructure projects "the problem for the Government is that nothing is quite finished yet".
 Despite this, it singled out the Labor Opposition for not having "done enough to atone for the sins of its recent history" of corruption.
 It called for stability of leadership after a decade of instability, recommending to voters that they "should give the Government the opportunity to see through the transformation of our state".

 Weekday editions

 All four weekday newspapers endorsed the Liberal/National Party Coalition over the Labor Party.

 Alternative newspapers

 The Green Left Weekly endorsed Socialist Alliance.
-The Red Flag endorsed voting for both Socialist Alliance and the Greens.
+The Red Flag (newspaper) endorsed voting for both Socialist Alliance and the Greens.